madison-college-rails/git-workshop-spring-2014/basics.md

 # This operation is destructive.
 There is no way to cancel it.
 git reset --hard

+# Your changes are no longer there.
+git status

 # Commit a change this time.
 echo "A quick chop jolted my big sexy frozen wives." >> <USERNAME>.txt git add <USERNAME>.txt